 Ilkley.
 Never heard of it?
 I’m not surprised, but it’s time you should.
-There are so many things to see and do in Ilkley, and it’s the perfect base to explore things to do around Yorkshire.
+It’s a beautiful spot on the edge of the Yorkshire Dales, a quientessential English village.
+There are so many lovely things to do in Ilkley, and it’s the perfect base to explore things to do around Yorkshire.

 Come to England and you’re likely to visit London, and maybe seek out one or two places like the Cotswolds or Stonehenge to get more of an English countryside feel.
 If you love Jane Austen you might pop over to Bath, or you could go as far north as Liverpool for a Beatles tour.
 And while you’re up there, maybe visit the Lake District.

 Have you ever thought about Yorkshire though?
 Not just York itself, which is a step back in time with it’s Tudor houses and medieval walls, but the English countryside, the rambling green hills forming stunning landscapes, dotted with stone-built villages.
 You can travel to Yorkshire as a family, or a couple, friends, young or old, it doesn’t matter.
 It’s a great place for all sorts of travellers!

 Yorkshire doesn’t get anywhere near the international acclaim of the Lake District, but I’d argue it should.

 Table of Contents

 A trip to Ilkley

 I recently visited Ilkley, which is located in West Yorkshire.
 Like Bath, Ilkley gained notoriety as a Spa town.
 If you have no idea what that means, like me before I moved to the UK, then basically it’s somewhere that became famous because of the water nearby and the belief it was beneficial for health.
 A spa town is a resort town based on a mineral spring where people would go to “take the waters”, which meant drink them no matter how gross they might be, and spend a lot of time socialising.
 Think Jane Austen and Persuasion (my favourite!).